-It is believed that two great revolutions prompt the rise of the so-called Social Sciences – the French Democratic Revolution and the Industrial Revolution.
-These events shattered the European culture in such immense manner that it was impossible for the thinkers of 18th and 19th century to overlook them.
-The former caused the collapse of the feudal system and leave notions as wealth, authority, status and sovereignty for redefining, while the later changed the means of production by such degree that, all of a sudden, the entire organization of society reordered.
+Two great revolutions are believed to prompt the rise of the so-called Social Sciences – the French Democratic Revolution and the Industrial Revolution.
+These events shattered European culture so profoundly that it was impossible for 18th and 19th-century thinkers to ignore them.
+The first caused the collapse of the feudal system and left concepts such as wealth, authority, status and sovereignty to be redefined.
+At the same time, the latter changed the means of production to such an extent that suddenly, the whole organization of society was rearranged.
 It was the time when the main tree of Philosophy was separated into hundreds of scientific branches.
-There was a great need of specialization and differentiation of knowledge.
+There was a great need for specialization and differentiation of knowledge.

-Until the end of 18th century the main ideas of economics, political science, anthropology and sociology were formed and by the end of 19th century the main body of Social Sciences was already established into distinctive disciplines.
-Thereby, 20th century could be seen, along with many other tendencies, as the period of Social Science.
+Until the end of the 18th century, the main ideas of economics, political science, anthropology, and sociology were formed.
+By the end of the 19th century, the main body of Social Sciences was already established into distinctive disciplines.
+Thereby, the 20th century could be seen, along with many other tendencies, as the period of Social Science.

-Nowadays, it is impossible not to take into consideration the idea of society as the main factor when dealing with whichever scientific field one chooses.
+Nowadays, it is impossible not to consider the idea of society as the main factor when dealing with whichever scientific field chooses.
 But through the separation of the holistic philosophical systems, we have reached dangerous levels of alienation among the different disciplines of knowledge.
-Human mind is not capable of grasping the totality of scientific work today.
+The human mind cannot grasp the totality of scientific work today.
 However, we are witnessing a new revolution – the World Wide Web Revolution.
-Social networks, Search engines, cloud-based data servers, almost immediate transfer of information, super-fast computational methods, unimaginable statistics, all that made it possible for us to restore the union of the innumerable disciplines.
+Social networks, Search engines, cloud-based data servers, almost immediate transfer of information, super-fast computational methods, and unimaginable statistics all made it possible for us to restore the union of the numerous disciplines.
 We are already living in unprecedented interconnection.
-The entire planet is in cultural, informational and industrial interdependence.
-There is a need of scientific reunion once again.
-These are the ages of multidisciplinary studies.
-SWS Social Sciences Conference aspires to create a platform where various researchers and scholars from all around the world could share their scientific achievements and co-operate for initiation of better problem-solving social approaches for the future generations.
+The entire planet is in cultural, informational, and industrial interdependence.
+There is a need for a scientific reunion once again.
+These are the ages of interdisciplinary and multidisciplinary studies.

-All submitted manuscripts will pass a peer review process (2 or 3 independent reviewers) with high criteria, selected specifically for the conference.
-There are single and double-blinded peer-review process, depending on the stage of the workflow, that guarantee the independent and transparent process between authors and reviewers.
-The SWS International Scientific Committee is the only competent authority in making decisions on selection or rejection of the manuscripts submitted to the conferences.
-The Committee has a special Reviewer Section with excellent reviewers.
-All of them are independent scientists and experts in the respective field (more info)
+All submitted manuscripts will pass a peer review process (type double-blind, with 2 or 3 independent reviewers) under strict criteria, selected specifically for the conference, which guarantees the independent and transparent process between authors and reviewers.
+The SWS International Scientific Committee is the only competent authority in deciding on the selection or rejection of the manuscripts submitted to the conferences.
+There is no guarantee that your paper will be accepted - it depends only on the evaluations of the independent peer-reviewers (more info)